vanshkesarwani/Major-Project/README.md

 # Major-Project
-Using MongoDB, ExpressJS, NodeJS and EJS.
+Using MongoDB, ExpressJS, NodeJS, Bootstrap and EJS.